 The Santa Maria in Domnica, sometimes called the Santa Maria alla Navicella, lies on the crown of the Caelian Hill (Celio in Italian).
 The church is old, very old, but its earliest history is shrouded in mystery.
 The Santa Maria was built over the ruins of the barracks of the Fifth Cohort of Vigiles.
 The vigiles served as a paramilitary town watch.
 They were responsible for policing the streets and putting out fires.
-We do not know when the barracks were abandoned, but it is certain that by the time the Roman-born Pascale Massimi became pope Paschalis I in 817, there was a church on the site.
+We do not know when the barracks were abandoned, but it is certain that by the time the Roman-born Pascale Massimi became Pope Paschalis I in 817, there was a church on the site.

 It is also clear that this church was in a dilapidated state and seriously needed repairs.
 Paschalis, who was also responsible for renovating the Santa Cecilia in Trastevere and the Santa Prassede during his pontificate (817-824), rebuilt the Santa Maria in Domnica and left his monogram and image on the church’s wonderful apse mosaic, which we will examine in a moment.
-Paschalis was pope during the so-called Carolingian Renaissance, at a time when Rome had broken with Constantinople, which had supported iconoclasm and had failed to protect Italy against the Langobard incursions.
+Paschalis was Pope during the so-called Carolingian Renaissance, at a time when Rome had broken with Constantinople, which had supported iconoclasm and had failed to protect Italy against the Longobard invasions.
 Rome prospered again under the protection offered by the descendants of Charlemagne.
 However, some twenty years after Paschalis’ death, Charlemagne’s grandsons were fighting amongst themselves and Rome was attacked by Arab raiders.

 Navicella is Italian for “small boat”, which explains the alternative name by which the church is known.
 In Antiquity, sailors traditionally celebrated the navigium Isidis, a festival in honour of the goddess Isis, at the start of the sailing season.
 In the ports of the Empire, a small boat was ritually purified and then filled with votive offerings.
 A priest then put the boat in the water and the wind blew it to the open sea.
-It was long thought that the navicella of the Santa Maria was an ancient votive offering, but it was actually carved in the 16th century.
+It was long thought that the navicella of the Santa Maria was an ancient votive offering, but it was actually carved in the sixteenth century.

 Interior: the ceiling

 From 1565 to 1585, Cardinal Ferdinando de’ Medici, who would become Grand Duke of Tuscany in 1587, had Sansovino’s ceiling replaced by the ceiling we can admire today.
 The coffered wooden ceiling shows the Medici’s coat-of-arms in the central panel.
 The other two large panels depict Noah’s Ark and Saint Peter’s Barque.
-The latter is a symbolic representation of the Roman Catholic Church as a ship, with the pope – Saint Peter’s successor – at the helm.
+The latter is a symbolic representation of the Roman Catholic Church as a ship, with the Pope – Saint Peter’s successor – at the helm.
 The church on the barque looks like a classical circular temple, but it could also refer to the dome of Saint Peter’s Basilica, which was nearing completion when the ceiling was made.
 It also bears some resemblance to Santo Stefano Rotondo, the fifth century round church which is just across the street.
 The blessed sacrament can be seen through the open door.
 The text reads DOMINVS FIRMAMENTVM, which is from Psalm 17:3 of the Vulgate.
 The complete text is:

 Dominus firmamentum meum et refugium meum et liberator meus Deus meus adiutor meus et sperabo in eum protector meus et cornu salutis meae et susceptor meus.